torquebox/torquebox.org/news/2011-09-07-torquebox-openshift-express.md

 top of TorqueBox with the free Red Hat [OpenShift Express][express] Platform-as-a-Service.
-OpenShift Express has supported Ruby applications for some time on Passenger but now you have the option of using TorqueBox for greater power and flexibility in the types of Ruby applications you can deploy.
+OpenShift Express has supported Ruby applications for some time on Passenger but now you have the option of using TorqueBox for greater power and flexibility..

 # Try It Out